Noble-Lab/crema/docs/index.rst

 Use **crema** as a Python package
 ###################################

-Here's a simple demonstration of how to use crema as an API:
+Here is a simple demonstration of how to use crema as an API:

 .. code-block:: Python